ultrabug/py3status/doc/configuration.rst

          format = "MPD: {state} [[{artist} - ]{title}]" }

-- show the first block with valid output by deviding them with a pipe ``|``.
-The following exemple will show the filename if niether artist nor title are present.
+- show the first block with valid output by dividing them with a pipe ``|``.
+The following example will show the filename if neither artist nor title are present.

   .. code-block:: py3status
       :caption: Example